The 12 Disciples of Jesus

 - Probability

-The story fits its historical context.
-Jewish authorities had the means and motive to execute a public leader of the Christian movement. - Consistency
+The account fits its historical context.
+Jewish authorities had both the means and the motive to act against a prominent leader within the Christian movement. - Consistency

-It stands on firm ground independently—outside Christian writings, from a historian with no theological agenda.
+It is supported independently, outside Christian writings, by a historian with no theological investment in the claim.

-If it had been a fabrication, there would have been every reason—both religious and political—to expose it.
-Instead, the testimony held—and still holds.
+If it had been fabricated, there would have been reason to challenge it.
+Instead, the account endured.

 Apostle Peter: Crucified in Rome (64–67 AD)

 Among the twelve apostles, few stand as prominently as Simon Peter.
-A fisherman by trade, he was drawn into Jesus’ inner circle—a witness to miracles, to glory, and to grief.
+A fisherman by trade, he was drawn into Jesus’ inner circle, a witness to moments of glory and to the weight of suffering.
 Yet when the shadows deepened, when Jesus was arrested and the trial began, Peter faltered.
 Gripped by fear, he denied Him three times.

-But the man who once hid in the courtyard would not remain hidden.
-In the decades that followed, Peter emerged as a pillar of the early church—bold, unwavering, and unwilling to be silent.
-And when he reached Rome under the rule of Nero,10 he knew what it would cost.
+But the man who once hid in the courtyard did not remain hidden.
+In the decades that followed, Peter emerged as a pillar in the early church, bold and unwilling to be silent.
+And when he reached Rome under the rule of Nero,11 he knew what it could cost.
 He did not seek martyrdom.
 But when it came, he did not run.

-Unlike some of the twelve apostles, Peter’s death is anchored in both Christian and non-Christian testimony.
-His martyrdom, while not recorded in the New Testament, is preserved by voices close enough to remember and clear enough to be heard.
+Unlike some of the twelve apostles, Peter’s death is supported by early Christian testimony and later references in Roman sources.
+His martyrdom, while not recorded in the New Testament, is preserved by voices close enough to the events to carry weight, even as they require careful consideration.

 1 Clement (c.
 95 AD)

-Written within a generation of Peter’s death, the letter of 1 Clement,11 is one of the earliest Christian documents outside the Bible.
+Written within a generation of Peter’s death, the letter of 1 Clement,12 is one of the earliest Christian documents outside the New Testament.
 From the church in Rome, Clement reflects:

 “Let us set before our eyes the good apostles: Peter, who endured not one or two, but many labours, and at last, having delivered his testimony, departed unto the place of glory due to him.”